lindsaymacvean/portfolio/README.md

 First create the Java jar artifact.
 I used IntelliJ to do this Second run `sudo ./build.sh` to create the installation packages

+## Java App
+Using log4j, go to /java-src/resources/log4j.properties to alter format of output log We are using the additional formatter for json https://github.com/logstash/log4j-jsonevent-layout And logging locally to /var/log/invotracker/processes.log

 ## Uninstall
 `sudo dnf remove invotra-process-tracker`
 `sudo apt-get remove invotra-process-tracker`